flkmhd/Monitoring-LLM-news-in-Darija/README.md

 After setup:
 1. ✅ Test each service individually
 2. ✅ Run the pipeline manually via `/trigger`
-3. ✅ Verify WhatsApp message delivery
+3. ✅ Verify Telegram message delivery
 4. ✅ Let the scheduler run for a few days
 5. ✅ Adjust prompts based on results

 ---

-**Built with ❤️ using FastAPI, Google Gemini, and Twilio**
+**Built with ❤️ using FastAPI, Google Gemini, and Telegram**